leslylopez43/Assigment2.backup/README.md

 | **Desktop Display** | The website should display without distortion on a desktop computer. |
 | **Wireframe** | ![Desktop Wireframe](img/website.webp) |

-**Contributors**: This project was created by me, Lesly Lopez.

-License

-This project is licensed under the MIT License.Feel free to use

 # Resources
 ## images